maxsw02/DataDrivenParticleDynamicsForLAMMPS/README.md

 Within your `--lmp_setup_data`, the user should generate initial configuration that is representative of your model's training data.
 For example, the initial velocities created should reflect that of the training data.

-Make sure to use the SPH pairstyle, but please know that the column formatting in the LAMMPS data files is altered after patching with LAMMPS with `sdpd/ml` pair style because of the additional per-particle entropy.
+Make sure to use the SPH atom style, but please know that the column formatting in the LAMMPS data files is altered after patching with LAMMPS with `sdpd/ml` pair style because of the additional per-particle entropy.
 This is the current column formatting:
 ```
 atom-id atom-type rho esph cv entropy x y z ix iy iz
 ```